LoginRadius/engineering-portal/content/free-project-management-software/index.md

 title: "9 Effective Project Management Software For Your Team (Free Tools Inside)"
 date: "2017-06-16"
 coverImage: "9-Effective-Project-Management-Software-For-Your-Team.png"
-category: ["business", "technology", "loginradius", "general"]
+tags: ["business", "technology", "loginradius", "general"]
 featured: false
 author: "Deepak Gupta"
 description: "Is your project management getting knotty day by day?
 Ease your process with these best project planning tools.
 They are Free as well!"